wiselenium/wiselenium/README.md

 	<version>0.3.0</version>
 </dependency>
 ```
-This is wiselenium core.
-Main resources:
-  - @Component = type annotation to identify your components.
-  - @Frame = type annotation to identify your frames.
-  - WisePageFactory.class = page factory that understands components annotated with @Component or @Frame.
-  - Wiselenium.class = facade with locator methods that also works with annotated components.
-  - WiseContext.class = driver storage for the thread.
-  - @Root = field annotation to mark a root element for injection on your pages / components.
-That is, WebDrivers for pages and WebElements for components.

-Note: If you're using the wiselenium-testng module, then you won't have to bother with the WisePageFactory, Wiselenium and WiseContext classes, because it already offers convenience methods that wrap these classes methods themselves.

 #### Page Object Pattern
 A page must have either a no-arg constructor or a constructor that takes a WebDriver as only argument.
-Every component, frame and WebElement field of the page will be automatically injected by the wiselenium page factory.
+Every component (`@Component`), frame (`@Frame`) and WebElement field of the page will be automatically injected by the wiselenium page factory.
 If the no-arg constructor is used, you can annotate a WebDriver field with @Root and have it automatically injected also.

 #### Create your Components
 A component is any type annotated with `@Component` and must have a no-arg constructor.
 Every other component, frame or WebElement inside the component will be initialized on a lazy mode.
 That way, you can easily create really nice structures!
-You can have the corresponding WebElement injected by annotating a WebElement field of your component with @Root.
+You can have the corresponding WebElement injected by annotating a field of your component with @Root.

 1) Creating your component:
 ```java